Table of Contents

 • Import things from typing that don’t exist in older versions of Python like StringLiteral

-• Import things that either aren’t needed or could create problems if imported at runtime (e.g. avoid circular import errors).
+• Import things that could create problems if imported at runtime (e.g. avoid circular import errors).

 Example: